How to Scale Google Ads for Ecommerce in 2026 (the 5-Lever System)

 Performance Max bids on the match between your product feed and incoming queries.
 Titles carry 70% of the match signal.
 Most ecom feeds run brand-first titles that match to irrelevant queries.

-The highest-leverage move: rewrite your top 80 SKU titles with specs from your search-term report.
+The move that pays back most: rewrite your top 80 SKU titles with specs from your search-term report.

 Pull 90 days of search terms.
 Cluster by intent.
 Find the exact queries your best SKUs should be matching.
 Then rewrite titles to lead with those specs.